Squishyguy10/SpareLink/README.md

 # Inscrutions

-Unzip the folder and open =SpareLink.jar= to get started.
-Ensure your spreadsheet is in the folder and ends with ".xlsx".
-The program comes preloaded with =sampleFile.xlsx= to demonstrate formatting, when adding a new spreadsheet, delete this file.
+Unzip the folder and open **SpareLink.jar** to get started.
+Ensure your spreadsheet is in the folder and ends with *".xlsx"*.
+The program comes preloaded with **sampleFile.xlsx** to demonstrate formatting, when adding a new spreadsheet, delete this file.
 Also, make sure you have the latest version of Java installed to run the application. *This program is in beta and may have bugs and glitches.*